-North Korea stages third missile test in 3 weeks
+North Korea stages 3rd missile test in 3 weeks

 As with a number of previous North Korean tests, the timing of Monday's launch came close to a key international event.

-Less than two days earlier, Japan's Prime Minister Shinzo Abe met with US President Donald Trump, and five other leaders from some of the world's most powerful countries at the G-7 summit in Italy.
+Less than two days earlier, Japan's Prime Minister met with US President Donald Trump and five other leaders from some of the world's most powerful countries at the G7 summit in Italy.

-In their final communique, Abe and Trump -- along with the leaders of Canada, France, Germany, Italy and the United Kingdom -- said North Korea "increasingly poses new levels of threat of a grave nature to international peace and stability ... through its repeated and ongoing breaches of international law."
+In their final communiqué, Abe and Trump -- along with the leaders of Canada, France, Germany, Italy and the United Kingdom -- said North Korea "increasingly poses new levels of threat of a grave nature to international peace and stability ... through its repeated and ongoing breaches of international law."

 North Korea's May 14 test came as China was hosting a major economic summit in Beijing.
 In early April, Pyongyang tested a missile as Trump and Chinese President Xi Jinping prepared to meet at a summit in Florida.